shevious/edx-documentation/en_us/xblock/source/concepts/fields.rst

       maxheight = Integer(help="Maximum height of the video", default=450,
           scope=Scope.content)

-The ``SimpleVideoBlock`` XBlock is represented in OLX as in the following
+By default, the ``SimpleVideoBlock`` XBlock is represented in OLX as in the following example:
-example:

 .. code-block:: xml